tachiyomiorg/website/src/help/faq/README.md

 Reading and downloading works fine.

 ##### Why aren't there any new manga updates?
-There are no new uploads as the frontend is not up yet, so scanlators cannot upload anything new.
+There are no new uploads as the frontend is not up yet, so the scanlators cannot upload anything new.

 ##### Why are all my manga saying "Manga ID format has changed, migrate from MangaDex to MangaDex to continue reading"?
-You need to [migrate](./source-migration.md) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from normal IDs to UUIDs.
+You need to [migrate](./source-migration.md) all your MangaDex manga from MangaDex to MangaDex as MangaDex has changed their manga ID system from IDs to UUIDs.

-##### Will I lose my downloads?
+##### Will I lose my downloads if I migrate?
 Downloads from before will not be removed or lost by the app.

 ##### Why can I not restore from a JSON backup?
-JSON backups are now unusable due to the ID change, you will have to manually readd your manga.
+JSON backups are now unusable due to the ID change.
+You will have to manually re-add your manga.

 ### **Mangakakalot**, **Manganelo**, **Mangabat** and **Mangairo**